atick-faisal/label-studio/docs/source/tutorials/mmdetection-3.md

 order: 65
 hide_menu: true
 hide_frontmatter_title: true
-meta_title: Object detection in images with Label Studio and MMDetection
+meta_title: Object detection in images with Annotation Hub and MMDetection
-meta_description: This is a tutorial on how to use the example MMDetection model backend with Label Studio for image segmentation tasks.
+meta_description: This is a tutorial on how to use the example MMDetection model backend with Annotation Hub for image segmentation tasks.
 categories:
     - Computer Vision
     - Object Detection